idianal/personal-site/posts/2021/course-review-introduction-to-information-security.md

 Since the quizzes are all open-book and many questions are derived from the textbook, it helps to have a digital version handy so you can `ctrl + f`.
 I found that as I naturally progressed in the course, I read almost the entire book.

-Several times in CS 6035, students are required to read from other provided sources which include journal articles and technical blogs.
+Several times in CS6035, students are required to read from other provided sources which include journal articles and technical blogs.
 I found many of these interesting and almost always helpful towards completing the projects.

 #### Exams